piyushxbajaj/piyushxbajaj/README.md

 <p align="center"><img width=50% src="https://miro.medium.com/max/1600/0*K2WLMTExLyida7OR.gif"></p>
 <h6 align="center">Animation by <a href="https://dribbble.com/daniserpa" target="_blank">Daniela Serpa</a></h6>

 <p align="center"> <samp>Hi, My name is Piyush Bajaj.
 I am a Computer Science B.Tech college student.
-I can develop web/ mobile/ frontend with back end using Javascript, Swift, Dart(Flutter).
-I want to be at the bleeding edge of technology.
-I want to experience how work gets handled at industry level. 📚📈🔬, and I'm also a competitive programming enthusiastic 🤩 🎈. </samp> </p>
+I like making projects on Javascript, Swift, Dart(Flutter).
+I want to be at the bleeding edge of technology. 📚📈🔬, and I'm also a competitive programmer 🤩 🎈. </samp> </p>

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------